List of main battle tanks by generation: Definition of main battle tank generations

-In 1973, Rolf Hilmes saw three tank generations and three "intermediate generations", which consisted mainly of upgraded vehicles.
-The first generation of main battle tanks were based on or influenced by designs of World War II, most notably the Soviet T-34.
-The second generation was equipped with NBC protection (only sometimes), night vision devices, a stabilized main gun and at least a mechanical fire control system.
-The third generation is in Western parlance determined by the usage of thermal imagers, digital fire control systems and special (composite) armour (Soviet doctrine, however, de-emphasizes thermal vision and electronic fire control, preferring large-caliber gun and engines of high power).
+In Hilmes' system, older tanks cannot reach higher generations via upgrades even when these upgrades include all characteristics defining the newer generations.
+Instead, heavily upgraded tanks belong to so-called intermediate generations (Zwischengenerationen) with the first, ranging from 1970 to 1980, containing upgraded second generation MBTs (e.g. M60A2, Leopard 1A4) as well as new MBTs produced during that time frame (e.g. the T-64, Merkava and TAM) which lack some of the features defining the third generation.
+The first generation of main battle tanks was based on or influenced by designs of World War II, most notably the Soviet T-34.
+The second generation was equipped with NBC protection systems, night-vision devices, a stabilized main gun and at least a mechanical fire-control system.
+The third generation is in Western parlance determined by the usage of thermal imagers, improved fire-control systems and special armour.

 However, Hilmes acknowledged that tanks cannot be definitively grouped by generations, as each tank-producing country develops and introduces its tanks in tune with its own ideas and needs.
 He also states that breakdown of postwar tanks by generations is based on timeframe and technical factors, as a basis for further discussion.